becomingbabyman/cause/README.md

   - [ ] Are changes commutative, associative and idempotent regardless of network latency
   - [ ] Can clients recover from errors and potentially request more data if they don't have the nodes they need to perform a merge
   - [ ] Have a way to simulate merge times.
 E.g. Merging S sites with N nodes each will take T milliseconds in CLJS.
 This should probably be available directly on the CLI so consumers of this package can easily estimate their loads.
+- [ ] 🧹 Consider replacing positional semantics where reasonable.
+Ids benefit from being vecs due to sorting, but nodes could probably be maps `{:id :cause :value}`
 - [ ] ♳ Last chance to make major changes to API
 - [ ] 🚀 Publish 0.1.0 as an initial release to Clojars
   - [ ] Make sure tools-deps still works with filesytem and vcs too